GusevDV/docker-nginx-cors/Readme.md

-## Bypassing cors with Docker + Nginx
+## Bypassing cors with Docker and Nginx

-Docker and Nginx is a simple way to bypass Same Origin Policy during development Single Page Application(SPA) or apps using API.
+Docker and Nginx is a simple way to bypass Same Origin Policy during development Single Page Application (SPA) or apps using API.
 This repository contains a nginx.conf and Dockerfile.
 It allows you to create a simple local reverse proxy.

 ### How to use